anthonymobile/njbuswatcher_2020/README.md

 13. install netdata (optional) according to the DigitalOcean [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-real-time-performance-monitoring-with-netdata-on-ubuntu-16-04)

-16. dns_updater -- copy your API key to config.py and setup a cron job
+16. dns_updater -- copy your API key to `dns_updater/config.py` and setup a cron job with `crontab -e` and paste the following into it.

     ```bash
     */5 * * * * /home/ubuntu/buswatcher/dns_updater/gandi-live-dns.py >/dev/null 2>&1